ivelum/landing/content/privacy/_index.md

 website, you agree that we can place these types of cookies on your computer or device.

-<b>ivelum</b> sets the following cookies on our users for the following reasons:
+**ivelum** sets the following cookies on our users for the following reasons:

 - crisp-client* – two cookies with variable names used by Crisp chat.